jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the absolute value of the amount calculated using the formula in subsection (2), if that amount is less than zero:
     (ii) zero, if subparagraph (i) does not apply.
 Formula for net attributable CFC income or loss
-(2) The amount of a CFC's net attributable CFC income or loss for an accounting period is calculated using the rules in section EX 21 and the formula— attributable CFC – apportioned funding income– apportioned funding costs – other deductions.
+(2) The amount of a CFC's net attributable CFC income or loss for an accounting period is calculated using the rules in section EX 21 and the formula—attributable CFC – apportioned funding income– apportioned funding costs – other deductions.
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) attributable CFC is the CFC's attributable CFC amount for the accounting period:
-  (b) apportioned funding income is,— funding income × funding fraction × (1 – asset fraction):
+  (b) apportioned funding income is,—funding income × funding fraction × (1 – asset fraction):
     (i) if the CFC is an entity carrying on a business of banking or insurance or is directly or indirectly controlled by such an entity, zero:
-    (ii) if subparagraph (i) does not apply, the amount calculated using the formula— (c) apportioned funding costs is the amount calculated using the formula— funding costs × funding fraction × cost fraction:
+    (ii) if subparagraph (i) does not apply, the amount calculated using the formula— (c) apportioned funding costs is the amount calculated using the formula—funding costs × funding fraction × cost fraction:
   (d) other deductions is the amount of expenditure and loss incurred in the accounting period by the CFC to the extent to which the expenditure and loss meets the requirements of subsection (13).
 Definition of items in formula
 (4) The items in the formulas in subsection (3)(b)(ii) and (c) are defined in subsections (5), (6), (8), (10), and (11).